Visiting Coleton Fishacre National Trust with kids

 If you like knowing the history of the National Trust places you visit, here’s a bit of Coleton Fishacre’s background.

-Before being entrusted to the National Trust, the 1920s art deco country house was owned by the D’Oyly Carte family.
+Before being entrusted to the National Trust, the 1920s art deco country house was owned by the D’Oyly Carte family – some of Devon’s famous residents from the past.
 They were well known in the operatic world with connections to Gilbert and Sullivan.

 Coleton in South Devon was their country retreat – a place for relaxation and entertainment.
 The family would have thrown lavish parties here.